FMIA Week 6: Ryan Tannehill, Titans Are Changing The Narrative In AFC - ProFootballTalk

 —CBS analyst Rich Gannon, the color man on Houston-Tennessee, going on a rant after this situation happened:

-With 1:50 left in the fourth quarter, Houston scored a touchdown to make it 36-29, Houston.
+With 1:50 left in the fourth quarter, Houston scored a touchdown to take a 36-29 lead.
 Texans coach Romeo Crennel, for the conversion, chose to eschew the PAT and an eight-point lead, instead going for the two-point conversion to make it a two-score game.
 The pass for two failed.
 Tennessee went the length of the field to tie the game to send it to overtime, won the toss to start OT, and the Texans never touched the ball.
 Tennessee 42, Houston 36.

 III